Nida Allam: Personal life

 She lives in Durham with her husband, Towqir Aziz, and two dogs named Otis and Nala.
 She and Aziz met in a Muslim Sunday school.
 Allam is a member of the Women's Islamic Initiative in Spirituality & Equality.
-She is a citizen of the United States and Canada, and also holds Pakistani citizenship by descent.

 In April 2022, Allam announced that she was pregnant.
 Allam had been pregnant in 2021, but had an abortion due to medical issues.